-A common question we get asked about yogurt making is?
-“Why is my yogurt runny?” or the flipside “How can I thicken my yogurt?”.
-I’m going to make you sweat on the answer for just a second because I first want to reassure you that there is NOTHING wrong with eating runny yogurt.
-Yogurt can be anything from drinkable to thick and creamy and it is still a beneficial probiotic food source regardless of where it is on this spectrum.
+A common question regarding homemade yogurt is?
+“How can I thicken my yogurt?”.
+We want to reassure you that there is nothing wrong with eating thin yogurt.
+Traditional homemade animal milk yogurt can be anything from drinkable to thick and creamy.
+Regardless of where it is on this spectrum, homemade yogurt is a beneficial probiotic food.

-Having said that, I do understand the visceral appeal of thick, voluptuous yogurt and if thickening it up still calls to you, then keep reading.
-We have five simple tips below.
-First though, I’ll run through some trouble shooting fundamentals to help with you yogurt making.
+Having said that, we do understand the visceral appeal of thick, voluptuous yogurt and if thickening it up still calls to you we have five simple tips below.
+First though, we'll run through some trouble shooting fundamentals to help with your yogurt making.

-Temperature and time both play a huge part in the outcome of tub-set yogurt.
-Unless you live in India or other similarly warm climates you’ll have no chance of incubating milk into yogurt at a stable temperature for 24 hours.
-Bacteria remain dormant below 36 degrees Celsius and in Melbourne right now, it’s 14 degrees outside!
-While milk can be fermented into yogurt in just 6-8 hours, we favour 24 hours for a therapeutic grade, probiotic yogurt and that is hard to accommodate without the right gear.
+Temperature and time both play a huge part in the outcome of yogurt.
+Unless you live in a warm climate you’ll have no chance of incubating milk into yogurt at a continuous stable temperature.
+Bacteria remain dormant below 36°C / 96°F and right now, it’s only 14°C outside!
+While milk can be fermented into yogurt in just 6-8 hours, we favour 24-hours for a therapeutic grade, probiotic yogurt and that is hard to accommodate without the right gear.

-There are lots of DIY ways to incubate milk (an oven, a slow cooker) but they are all flawed when it comes to keeping an even temperature for 24 hours.
+There are lots of DIY ways to incubate milk (a low oven, a slow cooker, an Instant Pot) but they are all flawed when it comes to keeping an even temperature for 24-hours.
 Too hot or too cool will negatively impact the bacteria in your yogurt starter culture.
 You really need a yogurt maker.
 A possible cause of runny yogurt is the bacteria fermentation slowing down, becoming dormant or being killed by an uneven heat source.
-Fermenting for longer always results in a thicker yogurt anyway.